antonKozyriatskyi/DebugDrawer/README.md

 DevDrawer.attachTo(this, gravity = Gravity.END, contentView = devOptions.view)
 ```

-Or you can combine that steps into one
+Or you can combine that steps into one:

 ```kotlin
 DevDrawer.attachTo(this, gravity = Gravity.END) {